seejohnrun/seejohnrun.github.io/_posts/2011-02-13-coffeescript.markdown

 <strong>CoffeeScript</strong>

-So then there s CoffeeScript.
+So then there's CoffeeScript.
 If you haven't tried the <a href="http://jashkenas.github.com/coffee-script/"> Try CoffeeScript </a> demo yet, totally do that.
 Since the CoffeeScript compiler is implemented in JavaScript it can run for reals right in your browser.
 When you re ready to use it, if you re using Rails,<a href="https://github.com/Sutto/barista">Barista</a> is pretty awesome and quick to set up.

 So now - why CoffeeScript again?
 CoffeeScript addresses a major pain point for Javascript developers: appearance, and <a href="http://www.jslint.com/">JSLint</a>.
 CoffeeScript always compiles to code that is set for JSLint (and normally more performant).